Select Page

 Five performance modes are named with Lincoln’s euphemistic enthusiasm of Normal, Excite, Slippery, Deep Conditions and Conserve.
 (Lincoln)

-4 years and 50,000 miles of warranty coverage with pickup and delivery
+A sweet perk is 4 years and 50,000 miles of warranty coverage with pickup and delivery for service.

-POWER I appreciated the ready power of the 2.3-liter four-cylinder.
+I appreciated the ready power of the 2.3-liter four-cylinder.
 It easily motivates the curb weight of 3,851 pounds, from takeoff to guarding your space in the commute.

 The 2.0 engine doesn’t offer much mileage incentive, with front-drive ratings of 22/29/25 mpg combined with AWD at 21/29/24 mpg.